wescale/hashistack/docs/source/reference/role_vault.md

     hs_workspace_tf_modules_dir
     | default(lookup('env', 'PWD') + '/terraform')
   }}

-hs_vault_terraform_backend_type: ''
-hs_vault_terraform_backend_config: {}

 ```

-* Local directory where Vault release archive will be downloaded.
+Local directory where Vault release archive will be downloaded.

 ```
 hs_vault_local_cache_dir: "{{ hs_workspace_root }}"
 ```

-* Local path to a file that will be used as licence for Vault.
+Local path to a file that will be used as licence for Vault.

 ```
 hs_vault_local_license_file: ""
 ```

-* Flag to let the role configure Vault with initial policies dedicated to Consul
+Flag to let the role configure Vault with initial policies dedicated to Consul
 and Nomad integration.

 ```